Joseph Vann: Removal to Indian Territory

+Slave revolt

 In 1842, 20–25 slaves of Joseph Vann, Lewis Ross, and other wealthy Cherokee at Webbers Falls revolted and fled with guns and horses in an attempt to escape from Indian Territory to Mexico.
 They picked up 10 more fugitives in Creek territory.
 A total of 14 slaves were killed or captured in a conflict with a small party of pursuers, who turned back for reinforcements.
 The other fugitives continued to the south.

 They were soon recaptured by a 100-man armed militia of Cherokee posse organized by the Cherokee Council.
 Five of the fugitives were executed for killing two slavecatchers whom they had encountered, when they freed a slave family being taken back to Choctaw territory.
 Vann put his surviving slaves to work as crew members of his steamboat, named Lucy Walker after his favorite race horse.

 On October 23, 1844, the steamboat Lucy Walker departed Louisville, Kentucky, bound for New Orleans.
 Below New Albany, Indiana, the vessel was destroyed when one or more boilers blew up.
 The majority of the passengers, including owner and captain that day, Joseph Vann, were killed.